miklevin/MikeLev.in/_posts/2025-02-27-workflow-script-for-ai.md

   Jinja allows custom delimiters.
   E.g., configure Jinja to use different symbols like `{% %}` for control structures and `[[ ]]` or `<% %>` for variable substitutions.
 - **Raw blocks:**
-  In Jekyll’s Liquid, you can escape problematic content by wrapping it in `{% raw %}` blocks, but this might complicate readability.
+  In Jekyll’s Liquid, you can escape problematic content by wrapping it in `` blocks, but this might complicate readability.
 - **Client-side rendering (CSR):**
   Switch rendering logic to the client-side (JavaScript) so Jekyll sees no conflicting braces.